 Drew Ebanks On Point Basketball (@DrewEbanks): G - Cory Joseph, G - Jamal Murray, F - RJ Barrett, F - Chris Boucher, C - Tristan Thompson

-You gotta go with the #6 guard Cory Joseph to start at point due to his experience, toughness and poise although you can really interchange Joseph and Jamal Murray at either the one or the two.
+You gotta go with the #6 guard Cory Joseph to start at the point due to his experience, toughness and poise although you can really interchange Joseph and Jamal Murray at either the one or the two.
 Joseph is Canada personified.
 I really admire Murray's fearlessness, big shotmaking and never say die attitude.
-His confidence level is sky high.
+His confidence level is sky-high.
 He's simply a gamer that you want to go to war with all day, every day.

 RJ Barrett can bring up the rock when needed, creates in transition, finishes with contact and is also a threat from three-point land.
 His high-level athleticism makes him a very capable defender.
 Barrett is the Alpha Dog who's ready to be the star for Team Canada.

 Some may be surprised with Boucher at the Power Forward spot but he's the prototypical new-age big in the pros.
 He's long, wiry, can block a ton of shots but more importantly can step out and shoot the three if left open and finishes well on the break by getting to the tin and slamming it home.
 Tristan Thompson still has a lot of game.
 He's a rebounding beast, especially on the offensive glass which gives a team extra possessions.
 Brings a strong leadership and backline presence to the Canucks.
 Toughness personified.